 Look, people, we’re not that special.
 Yeah, training sucks.
 Yeah, lives are on the line.
 But it’s something like (guessing) how movie stars exist.
-From our angle, we only see clips of champagne and caviar (cue music from Lifestyles of the Rich and Famous) but in the end, its a day to day job.
-You don’t feel special because you are surrounded by tons of people who have done exactly what you have.
+From our angle, we only see clips of champagne and caviar (cue music from Lifestyles of the Rich and Famous), but in the end, it’s a day-to-day job.
+You don’t feel special because you are surrounded by many people who have done exactly what you have.

 Don’t idolize any of us

-No big deal, really.
+No big deal.
 Don’t look up to a Seal because they are a Seal.
 Some are great guys—most are great guys—but there are a fair amount of big-headed douches.
-Ask questions…sure.
-Buy a beer for em…sure (we are veterans after all).
+Ask questions… sure.
+Buy a beer for em… sure (we are veterans, after all).
 But for God’s sake…do NOT revere or idolize any of us.
 We wipe our butts the same as anyone else.
 Some can fight…most cannot.
 Some can pick up women…most cannot.
 Some are smart…most are not (at least exceptionally high IQs).

 I am not bashing my Brothers in Arms.
 I love them.
-I was one for crying out loud.
-Not knocking anyone just being realistic.
-Being disciplined, calm, and focused on warfare are traits that are incredibly commendable so I don’t want to completely knock over the Seal Jenga tower.
+I was one for crying out loud, not knocking anyone, just being realistic.
+Being disciplined, calm, and focused on warfare are incredibly admirable traits, so I don’t want to knock over the Seal Jenga tower completely.
 But, and most would agree, I do not nor will ever accept idolization.
 These guys are ruining it for us silent warriors.
 I only write this because I am sick and tired of this constant deification of Seals—usually perpetrated by a small group of Seals.

 God bless friends.

-* The views expressed in this article are those of the author and do not necessarily reflect those of Spec Ops Magazine.
+* The views expressed in this article are those of the author and do not necessarily reflect Spec Ops Magazine.